cgkineo/adapt-iOSScrollFix/README.md

 Result:

 No fixed position elements inside the #wrapper tag
+Smooth ios 8 experience
+If needed - scrolling inside iframes (no responsive container iframes in this extension though, sorry)